FrankStrickland/AI-Design-2025Fall/README.md

 The **mnt** folder contains all of results.

-The number of epoch I set is 100, hence the original model folder is very huge, so I just upload the final model.
+The number of epoch I set is 100, hence the original model folder is very huge, so I didn't upload it.